cloudedbats/cloudedbats/README.md

 #### Power consumption and disk space needed.
 Empirical test.

 With the setup above the WURB is able to operate for about 2.5 hours.
 A rough estimate gives 5 W (1 A at 5 V) in average.
-A little bit more during startup.
+A little bit more power is needed  during startup.

 Continuous full spectrum recordings at 384 kHz - 16 bits - mono results in files of this size:
 - 10 sec: 7.7 MB